 Terp Payment Plan

-Students who register for courses incur a financial obligation to the University.
-Failure to make payment by the specified due date will result in a late fee or finance charge and may jeopardize the student's ability to register for the upcoming semester.
+All students who register for courses incur a financial obligation to the University.
+Failure to make payment by the specified due date will result in a late fee or finance charge and may jeopardize the student's ability to register for the upcoming semester or term.
 Payment in full must be received before the close of business on the due date to avoid a late fee.
 In the event the account is not settled by the due date, Student Financial Services will assess the account with a late payment fee of $10 or 5% of the unpaid balance, whichever is higher.
 Each month thereafter, a finance charge of 1.5% is assessed to the outstanding balance until the account is paid in full.

 While the University reserves the right to limit enrollment for financially delinquent students, a student’s registration will not be automatically canceled or withdrawn for non-payment of tuition and fees.
 Failure to attend class does not result in automatic cancellation.
 Non-payment cannot be used as a means for dropping a course or canceling registration.
 Students are ultimately responsible for officially dropping a course, canceling registration, or withdrawing by the posted deadlines to avoid academic and/or financial consequences.